 In the Senate Committee hearing, proponent testimony was provided by representatives of the Department of Commerce, Dodge City/Ford County Development Corporation, Kansas Association of Realtors, and League of Kansas Municipalities.
 Written-only proponent testimony was provided by a private citizen.
-The proponents generally stated this addition to RHIDs would allow communities to utilize existing infrastructure to address housing needs while also helping to revitalize downtowns.
+The proponents generally stated this change to RHID statutes would allow communities to utilize existing infrastructure to address housing needs while also helping to revitalize downtowns.